-The Sinking Castle of Lake Garda
+The Bucket List: The Sinking Castle of Lake Garda

 Lake Garda is Italy's biggest lake and one of the best areas in Northern Italy to kick back, relax, and get lost in.
 With its 370 square kilometer area (and whopping 350 meter deep waters) Lake Garda is full of history dating all the way back to the Roman Empire.
 The combination of islands, mountains, and nearly impenetrable villages throughout, it's awe and allure will capture the hearts and minds of tourists alike.